![]() |

 My research interests are diverse and span high-dimensional statistics, optimization, and machine learning.
-Recently, I have been working on developing the foundations for learning under distribution shift (transfer learning) and random design nonparametrics.
-This work is motivated by contemporary applications, such as those arising in causal inference and federated learning.
+Recently, I have been primarily been working on developing the foundations for learning under distribution shift (transfer learning), theory for nonparametric regression under general designs, and high-dimensional statistical inference more broadly.

 Papers are ordered chronologically by date of initial announcement.